abphilip-codes/Codechef_Competitions/July21/Starters6/README.md

-# July 2021: Long Challenge
+# July 2021: Starters 6

 ```
-1. Chefland has 7 days in a week.
-Chef is very conscious
-about his work done during the week.
-There are two ways he
-can spend his energy during the week.
-The first way is to do x
-units of work every day and the second way is to do y (>x)
-units of work for the first d (<7) days and to do z (<x) units
-of work thereafter since he will get tired of working more in
-the initial few days.

-Find the maximum amount of work he can do during the week if
-he is free to choose either of the two strategies.
+1. In a season, each player has three statistics: runs, wickets, and catches.
+Given
+the season stats of two players A and B, denoted by R, W, and C respectively, the
+person who is better than the other in the most statistics is regarded as the better
+overall player.
+Tell who is better amongst A and B. It is known that in each statistic,
+the players have different values.

-Input
+Input Format

     The first line contains an integer T, the number of test cases.
-    Then the test cases follow.
+Then the test
-    Each test case contains a single line of input, four integers
+    cases follow.
+Each test case contains two lines of input.
+The first line contains
-    d, x, y, z
+    three integers R1, W1, C1, the stats for player A.
+    The second line contains three integers R2, W2, C2, the stats for player B.

-Output
+Output Format

-    For each testcase, output in a single line the answer to the problem.
+    For each test case, output in a single line "A" (without quotes) if player A
+    is better than player B and "B" (without quotes) otherwise.

 Constraints

-    1≤T≤5*10^3
-    1≤d<7
-    1≤z<x<y≤18

-Subtasks

-    Subtask #1 (100 points): Original constraints
+    1≤T≤1000
+    0≤R1,R2≤500
+    0≤W1,W2≤20
+    0≤C1,C2≤20
+    R1≠R2
+    W1≠W2
+    C1≠C2

-Sample Input
+Sample Input 1

     3
-    1 2 3 1
+    0 1 2
-    6 2 3 1
+    2 3 4
-    1 2 8 1
+    10 10 10
+    8 8 8
+    10 0 10
+    0 10 0

-Sample Output
+Sample Output 1

-    14
-    19
-    14
+    B
+    A
+    A

 Explanation

-    Test Case 1: Using the first strategy, Chef does 2⋅7=14 units of
-    work and using the second strategy Chef does 3⋅1+1⋅6=9 units of work.
-    So the maximum amount of work that Chef can do is max(14,9)=14
-    units by using the first strategy.

-    Test Case 2: Using the first strategy, Chef does 2⋅7=14 units of work
-    and using the second strategy Chef does 3⋅6+1⋅1=19 units of work.
-So the
-    maximum amount of work that Chef can do is max(14,19)=19 units by using
-    the second strategy.
+    Test Case 1: Player B is better than A in all 3 fields.
+    Test Case 2: Player A is better than B in all 3 fields.
+    Test Case 3: Player A is better than B in runs scored and number of catches.
 ```
 <br />